-In order to enjoy your visit serenely, we have developped a signposted route which allows you to respect the barrier measures.
+In order to enjoy your visit serenely, we have developed a dedicated route which allows you to respect the sanitary measures.

-We will ask you to wear a mask for all people over the age of 11
+We ask that everyone over the age of 11 wears a mask.

-Masks will be on sale at the reception for 0.95€.
+Masks are available at the reception for 0.95€.

-In order to limit contact and waiting at the cash desk, we recommend that you purchase your tickets online at http://www.billetterie.manatour.fr/.
+In order to limit contacts and wait at the reception desk, we recommend that you purchase your tickets online at http://www.billetterie.manatour.fr/.

 When you arrive, you will be able to scan your e-tickets directly using your smartphone to access to the museum.

-The giant of the air, the Airbus A380 will be accessible. and will unveil new arrangements on its two decks
+The giant of the air, the Airbus A380 is accessible and unveils new arrangements on its two decks.

-Access to airplanes,will be maintained but the “business” islands will be inaccessible due to the various manipulations they require.
+Access to airplanes are maintained but the “business” islands will be inaccessible due to the various manipulations they require.

-The audio guides will be offered for rental but we ask you to bring your own headphones.
+The audio guides can be rented at reception but we ask you to bring your own headphones.

 You can be assured that we are doing everything to welcome you safely to the museum.